essif-lab/framework/docs/tev2/tev2-syntax.md

 # TEv2 - Syntax (Specs)

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/tev2-syntax
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl'